MxNxPx/gitlab-cicd-demo/README.md

 ## GITLAB UI SETUP

-### login to UI using root and $GITROOTPWD create gitlab-cicd-demo project
+### login to UI using root and GITROOTPWD create gitlab-cicd-demo project
 ```
 open ${GITURL} &
 #on linux